daviddarnes/daviddarnes.github.io/_posts/2015-04-08-too-many-podcasts.md

 - [Narwhals](http://www.narwhals.cool/)
 - [CodePen Radio](http://blog.codepen.io/radio/)

 That's a lot, especially how most of them are on a weekly cycle.
-I wish they were all more like the [One Design Podcast](http://onedesign.guide/) and only worked on a fortnight basis, at least that way I could find a way to keep up.
+I wish they were all more like the [One Design Podcast](http://onedesign.guide/) and only worked on a fortnightly basis, at least that way I could find a way to keep up.

 _PS.
 That list is in order of preference, if you do want to listen to any then start from the top._